So you’re thinking of visiting Edinburgh, the capital of Scotland?

 One of my favourite streets in the city, this winding, downhill street with brightly coloured buildings is charming and a must to wander along filled with great restaurants, cafes and quirky shops.

-Edinburgh Zoo has always been popular even more so with the recent addition of the UK’s only giant pandas.
+Always been a popular attraction, even more so with the recent addition of the UK’s only giant pandas.

 Royal Yacht Britannia